ADD-SP/ngx_waf/rust/README.md

   request body — so a rule that reacts to a response does not fire.
 The transaction is created when the inspection runs, kept in the request machine and released with the request pool.
-* ModSecurity: the port calls `msc_process_logging()` in the log phase, so the audit log the library configures (`SecAuditLog`) is written; the C implementation leaked the transaction and never wrote it.
-The transaction id of `waf_modsecurity_transaction_id` is passed the same way, including when the value it evaluates to is empty.
+* ModSecurity: `msc_process_logging()` runs in the log phase like the C implementation did (that is where the audit log of `SecAuditLog` is written);
+  the transaction of a request is released with the request pool, the C released it right after the audit log.
+The transaction id of `waf_modsecurity_transaction_id` is evaluated once per request and passed the same way, including when the value is empty.
 * A request body above `client_body_buffer_size` is written to a temporary file by nginx; the module reads it back so the POST list and ModSecurity still see it.
 The C implementation gave up on those requests (`_read_request_body()`